 Take action in 2020

-Finally, now that you’ve done your research and pinpointed areas for improvement, put a plan in place to seize 2020 with full force.
+Finally, now that you’ve done your research and pinpointed areas for improvement, put a plan in place to seize 2020 and the marketing and sales intelligence you gained with full force.
 Consider the following:

 Leverage your network.